ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 By default macros created by the user are saved on the workstation in the “Browsers Local Storage”.

-Because the browsers Local Storage isn't persitent storage macros can be easily destroyed by actions at the browser level.
+Because the browsers Local Storage isn't persistent storage macros can be easily destroyed by actions at the browser level.
 For this reason it is possible to export the Local Storage data of the user macros to a file on a hard drive.
 Conversely, the saved macros can be re-imported back into Local Storage.
 Import and Export feature are available in the pop-up windows opened using the PLAY button on the toolbar.

 The recorded macros display has a small context window which can be opened with a right-click.
 This menu provides the following functions:-